yuval-a/deriveODM/readme.md

 * `limit` - to limit the number of returned results (default is `0`, which is unlimited).
 * `skip` to specify an offset index for retrieved results (default is `0`).

+### `getAllRead(which, sortBy, limit=0, skip=0)`
+This function is idential to [`getAll`](#getallwhich-sortby-limit0-skip0), only it returns "raw" Mongo documents, and **not** Derive data objects.
+As with `getAll` there are some performance degradation when retrieving a large amount of documents, as a new instance is created for each, if you only need to retrieve data for read only purposes, you may use `getAllRead` instead.
+Remember that the returned documents will **not** be reactive.

 ### `map(which, index, returnArray, limit=0, skip=0)`
 `map` returns **all** (with an optional filter query) object instances mapped by an index as an object, or as an array (according to the third boolean argument `returnArray`).
 The second argument `index` lets you set the index name that will be used for the mapping (set as null to use the default `MainIndex`).
 The 4th and 5th arguments are `limit` and `skip` that allows you to get only some of the documents.

+### `mapRead(which, index, returnArray, limit=0, skip=0)`
+This function is idential to [`map`](#mapwhich-index-returnarray-limit0-skip0), only it returns "raw" Mongo documents, and **not** Derive data objects.
+As with `map` there are some performance degradation when retrieving a large amount of documents, as a new instance is created for each, if you only need to retrieve data for read only purposes, you may use `mapRead` instead.
+Remember that the returned documents will **not** be reactive.

 ### `has(which, returnDocument)`
 Returns a boolean indicating if a database collection contains certain value(s).
 The second `returnDocument` is a boolean - if the document exist and this argument is set to `true` -